kurapica/PLoop/README.md

 end)
 ```

 the attribute should extend the **System.IApplyAttribute** and define the **ApplyAttribute** method.
-The apply attribtues are applied during the define process of the target.
+The apply attributes are applied during the define process of the target.

 ### System.IAttachAttribute

-Those attributes are used to attach attribtue datas on the target, also can be used to register the final result to other systems.
+Those attributes are used to attach attribute datas on the target, also can be used to register the final result to other systems.

 ```lua
 PLoop(function(_ENV)